Starter

 Leaven (French term Levain) is made at the beginning of every baking process.
 Leaven is obtained by mixing your sourdough starter with flour and water and leaving to maturate a few hours.
 The enzymatic activity starts, and yeast eats sugar from the flour producing CO2, resulting in an airy dough.

-This is the first rise of the dough as a single cohesive mass and takes place after mixing the flour, salt, and
+This is the first rise of the dough as a single cohesive mass and takes place after mixing the flour, salt, and levain.
+The fermentation process during this step is critical and provides flavor to the dough in the form of alcohols & acids and also leavens the dough through gaseous byproducts.

 A way of expressing formulas in which the flour weight represents 100% and all other ingredients are a percentage of the flour weight.